kaustav-net/kaustav.net/resume.md

 # Experiences
 * ### Tonbo Imaging (Member of Technical Stuff) <br><sup>January, 2018 - Present</sup>
+   * Optimise Android OS (AOSP) for Snapdragon 210 (MSM8909)
+   * Develop new custom features in Android Framework
    * Optimise and improve the live video stream from thermal cameras using GStreamer
-    * Optimise AOSP for Snapdragon 210 (MSM8909)
-    * Develop new features for existing android application used with the defence grade thermal cameras
+   * Develop new features for existing android application used with the defense grade thermal cameras

 * ### Tata Consultancy Services (System Engineer) <br><sup>July, 2015 - January, 2018</sup>
     * Work mainly based on Java and PL/SQL